evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-1.md

 Even if the PCs have no interest in saving the villagers, they decide that going to investigate the other tribe could prove to be helpful, as it might provide them with new insights into the nature of the Ambalo Tribe's plight.

-As they conclude with Chieftain Ambalo, they notice Professor Birchwell slip away again.
-They trail him as he weaves his way through the village, to the edge of town.
-He walks directly into the woods, and comes to a stop on a small bridge.

-The PCs hide in the brush, slightly downstream.
-The sound of the water prevents Professor Birchwell from hearing them approach.
-They realize he's speaking in Russian to a group of Soviet Troops.
-A twig breaks, and the professor looks directly at the PCs, but says nothing to the man.
-Professor Birchwell departs towards the village.
-The PCs run through the woods to arrive before him, to avoid suspicion.